xieyuheng/study/README.md

 - "Parsing Techniques -- A Practical Guide"
   - by Dick Grune and Ceriel J.H.
 Jacobs.
-- "Essentials of Programming Languages"
+- "Essentials of Programming Languages" (a.k.a.
+EOPL)
-  - a.k.a.
-EOPL.
   - by Daniel P. Friedman and Mitchell Wand.
 - "Lambda Calculus with Types"
   - by Henk Barendregt, Wil Dekkers and Richard Statman.